-The Consumer Economy - We should also note that dry van trucking volume serves a similar role to container volume, as we have discussed in previous reports, in predicting retail sales.
+The Consumer Economy - We should also note that dry van trucking volume serves a similar role to container volume in predicting retail sales.
 Especially when studied using the DAT Dry Van Barometer, a clear pattern of strong volume growth exceeding capacity growth, which is driving pricing power, remains.